Security & Auth

 How Credentials Are Stored

-Section titled “How Credentials Are Stored”- Passwords are hashed with scrypt using a unique random salt per user
+Section titled “User Passwords”- Hashed with scrypt using a unique random salt per user

 - Comparison uses timing-safe equality to prevent timing attacks